fable-compiler/Fable/src/templates/simple/Content/README.md

 * [node.js](https://nodejs.org) 4.8.2 or higher
 * A JS package manager: [yarn](https://yarnpkg.com) or [npm](http://npmjs.com/)

 > npm comes bundled with node.js, but we recommend to use at least npm 5.
-If you have npm installed you can upgrade it by running `npm install -g npm`.
+If you have npm installed, you can upgrade it by running `npm install -g npm`.

 Although is not a Fable requirement, on macOS and Linux you'll need [Mono](http://www.mono-project.com/) for other F# tooling like Paket or editor support.